sageserpent-open/plutonium/README.md

 A dispatch business sends packages from warehouses to customers via delivery vans.
 * It needs to know what items it dealt with and where they are.
 * It also needs to track its financial exposure resulting from having lots of goods paid-for out on the road that have not yet been delivered - suppose they don't make it to their destinations?
-* Information is sometimes misreported - so packages that should have gone into vans are left behind on the floor of the warehouse; packages are reported as being successfully delivered, but later it is found out that they were dropped off at the wrong address.
-That information needs to be corrected, and in the case of wrong delivery, it would be good to keep track of such occurrences.
+* Information is sometimes misreported - perhaps the wrong thing was in a package, or a package that should have gone into a van was left behind on the floor of the warehouse.
+That information needs to be corrected.